allons42/eBiota/docs/settings/output.md

 Output format
 =====

-The base output file is TSV (Tab-Separated Values) format, including the following contents:
+The full output file is in TSV (Tab-Separated Values) format, including the following results:

 | column id              | meaning                                                      |
 | ---------------------- | ------------------------------------------------------------ |